Blank01442/Flow/docs/control-flow.md

 ### For Loops

-For loops iterate over elements in a list:
+For loops iterate over elements in a list or range:

 ```flow
 for item in list {